TashfeenMehmood5/WillBeInfluentialProgrammer/README.md

-# Hi, welocme to my profile!👋
+# Hi, welocome to my profile!👋

 I am Tashfeen Mehmood, a software developer.I have done my bachelors in Computer Sciences and learning to become a better programmer day by day.
 I try to write minimal, efficient and readable code for users to understand.
 I always try to learn new things and use my expertise to inovate